KasperKrawczyk/MontaguLetters/README.md

 ## License

-This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) License - see the LICENSE.md file for details
+This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) License.

 ## Acknowledgments

-Inspiration, code snippets, etc.
+I would like to thank:

 * Danie Archambault
 * Paolo Simonetto
 * Max Sondag